David Haddad, Chair, Executive Committee

 Maria Breyman, Vice-Chair, Executive Committee

-Maria Breyman is an actress, writer, inspirational speaker, producer at Dionysus Productions, and director of Ann Kids Food Program that provides free meals to over 1000 children daily.
+Maria Breyman is a union actress, writer, inspirational speaker, and director of Ann Kids Food Program that provides daily free meals to the children of Philadelphia.
 She moved to USA in 2001 and did not speak any English.
-Since then, she got her Master's Degree in teaching English, Communication, and Acting; joined SAG-AFTRA; participated in numerous films, TV shows, and commercials; had her work featured in film festivals; staged multiple children's theater shows; performed with her poetry and speaking engagements; and organized multiple film industry events and charitable fundraisers.
+Since then, she got her Master's Degree in teaching English, Communication, and Acting; joined SAG-AFTRA; participated in numerous films, TV shows, and commercials; had her work featured in film festivals; staged multiple children's theater shows; got her work published; performed with her poetry and speaking engagements; and organized multiple film industry events and charitable fundraisers.
 She is a passionate PAFIA supporter.

 Mike McCann, Treasurer, Executive Committee, Government Relations Chair